Elisabeth Farnese: Marriage

 The Parmese ambassador convinced the all-powerful Princess des Ursins to give her crucial consent to the marriage by convincing her that Elisabeth was a simple-minded person, accustomed to nothing but needlework and embroidery and easy to control and dominate as a replacement for the previous, cooperative queen consort.
 In parallel, Alberoni informed Elisabeth that the king "wishes to be governed" by others and that she would be an unhappy queen unless she swiftly took control, and that she would also be liked by the Spaniards if she removed the influence of the French party headed by the Princess des Ursins.

 Elisabeth left Parma in September and traveled to Spain by land in a retinue led by Marquis Schotta and Ippolita Ludovisi, Princess of Piombino.
-Originally intended to travel by sea, she became ill in Genoa, and the plans were therefore altered.
+Originally intending to travel by sea, she became ill in Genoa, and the plans were therefore altered.
 On her way to Spain, she met the Prince of Monaco and the French ambassador, who forwarded her gifts from the King of France.
 Elisabeth spent several days in Bayonne in November as guest of her maternal aunt, the Queen Dowager Maria Anna of Spain.
 At the Franco-Spanish border, she was met by Alberoni, who spent several days warning her against des Ursins.
 Upon entrance to Spain, she refused to part with her Italian retinue in exchange for a Spanish one, as had originally been planned.

 On 23 December at Jadraque, Elisabeth met the Princesse des Ursins, who as her newly appointed Mistress of the Robes wished to present herself before Elisabeth met Philip V at Guadalajara.
 The princess had sent out spies who reported that Elisabeth was in fact not at all a timid person who would be easy to control.
 Elisabeth received des Ursins and asked to speak with her privately.
 Shortly after, the party could hear the sounds of a violent argument, after which des Ursins was arrested, fired, and immediately escorted over the border to France.
 There have been many different versions of this incident, and different suggestions as to how it occurred.
-Alberoni informed the king that Elisabeth had acted with his best interests at hand, and when Philip met Elisabeth at Guadalajara 24 December, he quickly fell in love with her at first sight, just as he had with his former spouse.
+Alberoni informed the king that Elisabeth had acted with his best interests at hand, and when Philip met Elisabeth at Guadalajara 24 December, he quickly fell in love with her at first sight, just as he had with his first spouse.